bron322/YelpFYP/README.md

 * not all experiments are packaged into a single end-to-end script
 * some file naming reflects iterative work done during the project
 * results depend on the filtered Yelp subset and preprocessing choices

 ---

-## Future Improvements

-Possible future extensions include:

-* converting notebook logic into reusable Python modules
-* adding a full `requirements.txt`
-* adding a single end-to-end experiment runner
-* improving documentation for each notebook
-* integrating the outputs into a dashboard or interactive system
-* extending the comparison with more baseline recommenders

----